-You never heard of me before, as this is my first article that saw the public light.
-I do not have years and years of experience on my shoulders, but I can give you my thoughts, my personal opinions, and it is totally understandable if you do not agree with something, or even any of this.
+You never heard of me before, as this is my first article that “saw the public light”.
+I don’t have years and years of experience on my shoulders, but I can give you my thoughts, my personal opinions, and it’s totally understandable if you don’t agree with something, or even anything.

-I started my journey into software engineering as an Automation in Test Engineer, around 7 years ago.
-At that stage I had no idea what a complex concept quality was.
-During Computer Science university courses we kept learning basics of programming languages, OOP, logic, maths, but barely close to nothing about what it involved into a product lifecycle.
-How do you get from one idea into an entire product available to customers?
-How does one monitor and track the users’ behaviour, to learn from their journeys and add improvements to the product?
+I started my journey into software engineering as an Automation in Test Engineer, around 7 years ago, and at that stage I had no idea what a complex concept quality was.
+During Computer Science university courses, we kept learning basics of programming languages, OOP, logic, maths, but barely close to nothing about what it involved into a product lifecycle.
+How do you get from one idea into an entire product available to customers, with a whole system on its back to monitor and track the users behaviour, to learn from their journeys and add improvements to it?
 And where is quality standing in these workflows?
-When are you confident enough to say: “Yes, we can ship this.
-Customer can have it!”
+When are you confident enough in its capabilities to say: “Yes, we can ship this.
+Customer can have it!”?

 The most basic definition of quality can be identified as grading how good or bad something is.
-But that does not necessarily mean that “your bad” is also “my bad,” or the other way around.
+But that doesn’t necessarily mean that “your bad” is also “my bad” , or the other way around!
 Quality is a subjective attribute, with different meaning to different people.

-Quality, in essence, is embedded in our everyday routine: we are looking to buy a new gadget, so we search reviews for different products to evaluate their quality before actually purchasing one.
-We read positives and improvement points for different brands, until we have the confidence that one of them can actually meet our needs, our expectations.
-We are researching for our next holiday, so we browse countless websites and brochures, until we find the one that fulfils our requirements.
+Quality, in essence, is embedded in our everyday routine: we are looking to buy a new gadget, so we search reviews for different products to asses their quality before actually purchasing one.
+We read positives and improvement points for different brands until we have the confidence that one of them can actually meet our needs, our expectations.
+We are researching for our next holiday, so we browse countless websites and brochures until we find the one that fulfils our requirements.
 So our entire live is actually rolling around this concept of quality.

-And this can happen in product development, as well.
-We make assumptions all the time related to what we think is right for the users.
+And this can be seen in product development as well.
+We make assumptions all the time related to what we think is right for the customers.
 But quality should mostly be seen through the eyes of the customer.

 Software quality is defined as the level to which a system meets specified requirements or user needs and expectations.
 Testing has become an important segment in the software development process to ensure its quality.

-One of the basic testing principle is related to verification versus validation.
-Verification is testing that your product meets the requirements written for the product; “Did we build what we said we would?
-Did we build the system right?”
+One of the basic testing principle is related to verification vs validation.
+Verification is testing that your product meets the requirements written for the product: “Did we build what we said we would?
+Did we build the system right?”.
 Validation, on the other hand, tests how well you addressed the business needs that caused you to write those specifications: “Did we build what the customer actually needs?
-Did we build the right system?”
+Did we build the right system?”.

-And that is one of the reasons why software development evolved, into all the new different trends currently happening.
+And that’s one of the reasons why software development evolved into all the new different trends happening currently.

-We are more focused now in working in cross-functional teams that broke down the silos and the fences.
-We can give feedback as early as possible to improve the quality of the system.
-Just by asking questions during requirements analysis, we challenge the group to think about different scenarios, improving collaboration between developers, testers, and operations.
+We are more focused now in working in cross-functional teams that broke down the silos and the fences, and we can give feedback as early as possible to improve the quality of the system.
+Just by asking questions when analysing a set of requirements challenges the group of thinking at different scenarios, improving collaboration between developers, testers, and operations.
 And how much does that cost?
 Nothing!
-We did not even start implementing it!
+We didn’t even start implementing it!

-Quality does not cover only the system anymore.
-It evolved as a whole new process.
-We moved away from testing only roles, but to Quality Engineering ones.
-As the Testing manifesto is stating, we are not focusing only in proving a level of confidence for the product anymore, but we actively collaborate towards:
+And quality doesn’t cover only the system anymore.
+It evolved as a whole new process, and we moved away from testing only roles, but to Quality Engineering ones.
+And as the Testing manifesto is stating, we are not focusing only in proving a level of confidence for the product anymore, but we actively collaborate towards:

 Testers do not provide assurance anymore; they help with analysis and feedback.
-When every engineer writes and runs tests with their commits, they show ownership.
-If the whole team cares about the state of the system or the build, they show ownership.
-When good monitoring and logging is in place, the team owns quality.
-Through a continuous improvement mindset applied throughout the lifecycle of a system, we demonstrate that ownership of quality.
+With every engineer writing and running tests with their commits, they show ownership.
+With the whole team caring about the state of the system or of the build, they show ownership.
+With good monitoring and logging in place, the team then owns quality.
+Through a continuous-improvement mindset applied throughout the lifecycle of a system, we demonstrate that ownership of quality.
 And the truth is that shared ownership results in higher quality!